Need Help? Give us a call.

 The U.S. Small Business Administration’s Office of Advocacy recently released an encouraging report on veteran-owned businesses.
 The report, based on data from the U.S. Census Bureau’s 2012 survey of small business owners, shows that about 2.52 million businesses in the U.S. are majority-owned by veterans.
 And it’s notable that almost all of these veteran-owned businesses are small businesses.

-Now is as good a time as any to do what you can to support these businesses—either as a consumer or business owner—not just for the month of November, but year-round.
+Now is as good a time as any to do what you can to support these businesses—either as a consumer, business owner, or a veteran business loans lender—not just for the month of November, but year-round.
 If you’re unsure how you can help out, we’ve created a list of resources get you started.

 There are many databases that can help you find veteran-owned businesses online, nationally, internationally, and near you.
 A good resource is the BuyVeteran website, which bills itself as “your one-stop shop to find veteran-owned businesses in your area.”